matylerb/Mindfulness_App/README.md

    ```bash
    npm run dev
    ```
-3. Open your browser and navigate to the provided local development URL.
+3. Open your browser to the provided local development URL.

 ### Backend